-Lake Travis is huge, and there are tons of scenic places you could propose along the shore, at a restaurant like The Oasis, or (like in the photo above) on a boat dock.
+Lake Travis is huge, and there are tons of scenic places you could propose along the shore, at a restaurant like The Oasis, or (like in the photo below) on a boat dock.

 This park is about 30 miles west of Austin, but it’s worth the drive to find its beautiful rocky cliff-sides.

 This is one of the most photographed places in Austin, and a classic place to propose.
 Just know that because of its popularity, this wall almost ALWAYS has a crowd of people waiting to take pictures with it.
-Proposing here in the morning will help, but if wanting a private proposal, this isn’t the spot for you.
+Proposing here in the morning will help, but if wanting a private proposal, this probably isn’t the spot for you.

 It’s a cute proposal spot for couples who have a quirky sense of humor.
 This wall is on the side of a building in East Austin, not too far from a semi-busy road, so know that the surroundings are not the most romantic, if you care about that.

 This park/garden has a ton of variety and unique spots to propose, including the waterfall in the photo below.
 It’s well maintained and looks beautiful and green year-round.
 The park requires a fee of $50 to take photos there.

 The Lady Bird Johnson Wildflower Center is a beautiful park and nature preserve, and it’s usually not too crowded.
 It’s a wonderful place to propose, and if you want to bring a photographer along (what’s up?) they require a $100 fee and reservation, but it’s totally worth it!